Tanzim-prog/data-metrics-tool/README.md

 # data-metrics-tool
 R tool for quick computations of the mean, median, and mode.
-Make data analysis simpler. free source and simple to use.
+Make data analysis simpler. free-source and simple to use.
 Examine your datasets with ease.
+The mean, median, and mode of a dataset are three crucial statistical metrics that may be determined with this R-based application.
+Whether you work as an analyst, data scientist, or are just interested in data, this tool makes it easier to draw important conclusions from your data.
+You may easily retrieve these central tendency statistics with its user-friendly interface, which will help you understand your datasets better.
+Make educated decisions, investigate data distributions, and find hidden trends with its help.
+Make your data analysis workflow more efficient by using this useful statistics calculator.